nikoloza/articles/devtools/sublime-goodies.md

 For writting `console.log()` with `con` + `TAB`.

 Open up your `Sublime Text 3` > `Tools` > `New Snippet`.
-Put this code there and save it in given directory:
+Put this code there and save the file in the given directory by default:

     <snippet>
         <content><![CDATA[console.log($1)$0]]></content>